« All Events

 Bio: Graham Frost Kaiwhakahaere Hono Hāpori | Public Programmes Specialist Toi.
 Graham has worked for City Gallery Wellington in various capacities for over seven years.
 He currently holds the position of Public Programmes Specialist – Toi with a specific interest in community engagement and accessibility.
 He graduated in 2015 with a Masters in Fine Art from Massey University Place, history and cultural memory are core tenets of his arts practice.
 Graham also works as Associate Director at The Performance Arcade and has previously taught at Massey University and Toi Whakaari.

-Members Only.
-Parking at Te Papa is not included.
 Please gather in the foyer of the City Gallery by 11.15am.
+We can enjoy coffee together at Nikau Cafe afterwards ( at own cost)